Pen on top of rental application.

-You will most likely have the option to fill out the rental application in-person or online.
-Whichever route you choose, you will need most (if not all) of the following information for you and any other occupants over 18 years old.
+You can likely apply for the apartment online or in person; whichever route you choose, you will need most (if not all) of the following information for you and any other occupants over 18 years old.
+Gathering this information and any required documents beforehand helps the process go faster.

 Rental applications will typically require you to share your Social Security number.
-This number is used for conducting in-depth credit and background checks.
-If you feel hesitant about sharing this sensitive information, be sure to ask the landlord or property manager about their privacy policy and how your information is kept secure.
+This number is used to conduct in-depth credit and background checks.
+If you feel hesitant about sharing this sensitive information, ask the landlord or property manager about their privacy policy and how your information is kept secure.

 Your driver’s license number is often used to verify your identity, ensuring that your license information matches up with your credit report and that you are who you say you are.
 This number alone is not sufficient to pull a credit report, which is usually why landlords and property managers ask for both your driver’s license and Social Security numbers.

 Landlords and property managers are primarily concerned with your ability to pay the rent.
-They can usually discern this by verifying your employment and your income.
+They can usually discern this by verifying your employment and requesting proof of income.
 You will likely be asked to present recent pay stubs and/or W-2 forms to achieve this end.
-If you’ve just been offered a new job in a new city and don’t have any pay stubs yet, you can submit your job offer letter as well.
+If you’ve just been offered a new job in a new city and don’t have any pay stubs yet, you can also submit your job offer letter.

-If you don’t have any available copies of your recent pay stubs or W-2 forms, you can also share a recent bank statement.
-A landlord or property manager may ask for your bank account number to ensure that you actually have a bank account and make enough to cover the rent.
+You can also share a recent bank statement if you don’t have any available copies of your recent pay stubs or W-2 forms.
+A landlord or property manager may ask for your bank account number to ensure you have a bank account and make enough to cover the rent.

 They may also want your bank account number in case you miss rent payments.
 Know that as a third party, they can’t do anything with your bank account number unless given permission by a court ruling.
-Keep in mind that this number is also listed at the bottom of any personal checks you may use to make payments.
+Remember that this number is also listed at the bottom of any personal checks you may use to make payments.

 In addition to your ability to pay rent, landlords and property managers want to know if you’ve had any issues causing property damage or breaking the terms of your lease agreements in the past.
 So, they will usually conduct a tenant background check and ask you for the last three years of your rental history, including the addresses of your former rentals, your reasons for moving, and your previous landlords’ names and phone numbers.